joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 My third assumption is that all of these thought experiments take place in a universe which is governed purely by the laws of classical physics --- in other words, this is a universe in which quantum mechanics does not exist.
-The fact that this doesn't describe the real universe isn't relevant since any computable function can be computed by a Turing machine which operates purely by the laws of classical mechanics.
+The fact that this doesn't describe the real universe isn't relevant for our purposes since any computable function can be computed by a Turing machine which operates purely by the laws of classical mechanics.
 Even if the brain somehow took advantage of some quantum computational processes, these can be simulated with a classical Turing machine (even if it possibly runs less efficiently).

 ## Thought Experiment № 1